 Emphasize to your child that they can tell you anything.
 Tell them you will always love them no matter what.
 Tell them you will always keep them safe.

 If your child does tell you about something that is bothering them, take the time to really listen.
 Ask them if there is anything you can do to help – even if the problem seems resolved.
 This will create a bond of trust.
 Your child will know that you support them, and they will remember this if they ever do need to tell you something really important.

 Tell your children that you love them!
 Use affirming language!
 Then tell them again.
 Sometimes an abuser may tell a child that they are not worthy of other people’s love, that a non-offending parent will choose the abuser over the child, or that a child is not special.
 The best way to combat these powerful messages is to tell your child your love them, that they are special, and that you will protect them from any harm.

-People often want to know the answer to two deceptively difficult questions, “Why do people abuse?” and “How do I know who to trust with my child?”.
+People often want to know the answer to two difficult questions, “Why do people abuse?” and “How do I know who to trust with my child?”
 We wish there were easy answers to these questions – it would make protecting children a lot simpler.
 The truth is that these are very complex questions, and there is no one, easy answer to either question.

-An Abuser is Often Someone You Trust
+An Abuser is Often Someone You Know

 90% of child sexual abuse victims know their abusers.

 This means that parents or caregivers likely know the abuser, too.
 The abuser may be a family member, the child’s babysitter or daycare provider, teacher, clergy, neighbor, coach, instructor, or someone in any other position of trust that allows them access to a child.
 This is perhaps one of the most insidious facts about child abuse.
 It’s a betrayal of our children and our trust in the people we know and possibly love.